 Dublin, which is from Leinster province, is a modern center of educational institutions that are famous for quality education.
 This city has great cultural importance.
 It offers three major universities to education seekers: The University of Dublin, The National University of Ireland and Dublin City University.

-Request Information Master's Degrees in Urban and Regional Planning in Dublin in Ireland 2017
+Request Information Master's Degrees in Urban and Regional Planning in Dublin in Ireland 2019

-In today’s complex and rapidly changing world, with the threats posed by climate change, economic crisis and rapid urban growth, planners face the challenge of creating places that combine environmental quality with a vibrant economy, quality of life and distributive justice. [+]
+In today’s complex and the rapidly changing world, with the threats posed by climate change, economic crisis and rapid urban growth, planners face the challenge of creating places that combine environmental quality with a vibrant economy, quality of life and distributive justice. [+]